 I confess to a lifelong interest in public transport starting with a TT gauge trainset in the late 1950s.

 Adulthood, raising a family and work got in the way of furthering the hobby.
-Retirement in 2013 provided an opportunity to pursue the interest and, with our three children having moved out, requisitioning the fourth bedroom for the purpose (a decision my wife, Jill, now rues!).
+Retirement provided an opportunity to pursue the interest and, with our three children having moved out, requisitioning the fourth bedroom for the purpose (a decision my wife, Jill, now rues!).

 Started with the aim of building a Southern Region layout and got the ball rolling by acquiring a Merchant Navy class loco and three SR coaches plus a 4 car CEP EMU.
 However, having worked in Germany, I was tempted into juxtaposing the South West London environs with Bavaria.
 So with loads of different rolling stock I’ve ended up with a real mish mash.

 I went for a layout on two levels which would provide variety with five circuits enabling a number of trains to run simultaneously.